isl/A-QuB-2/README.md

 ## System Description ##

 A-QuB-2 is a web application that facilitates the exploration of semantic (RDF) data by plain users.
-It offers a user-friendly interface that supports users in building and running complex queries step-by-step, without needing to know and write SPARQL.
+It offers an intuitive, user-friendly interface that supports users in building and running complex queries step-by-step, without needing to know and write SPARQL.
 Its configuration model allows setting up the application for use over any knowledge base, independent of the underlying data model / ontology.

 The supported functionalities include:
 * Assistive query building interface that exploits the connections of the KB entities